offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Recall that same subset algorithm says that two leaf nodes in DIFFERENT subsets are guaranteed to travel over v5's parent.
 ```

-The key to this algorithm is figuring out where along that path (v0 to v3) v5's limb (limb length of 7) should be added.
-Imagine that you already had the answer in front of you: v5's limb is to be added 4 units from i0 towards i2 ...
+The key to this algorithm is figuring out where along that path (v0 to v3) v5's limb (limb length of 7) should be injected.
+Imagine that you already had the answer in front of you: v5's limb should be added 4 units from i0 towards i2 ...

 ```{dot}
 graph G {